The Engaging Africa Initiative

 2014 marked the 40th anniversary of our Kenya semester program and provided an important time to assess SLU’s future engagement with Africa more broadly and examine the ways we can continue a traditional of excellence in African Studies both on and off-campus.
 As a national leader of integrating African Studies into the liberal arts, St. Lawrence embarked on an ambitious campaign to invest in Africa at SLU by creating a permanent restricted endowment called “Engaging Africa” which offers annual support for our efforts moving forward.

 Since the 2014 reunion our faculty and students have been busy with a number of new initiatives.
 For instance we have piloted new summer courses in Kenya and Rwanda, launched an official blog for the Kenya program, helped students present at prestigious research conferences and entered into a three year partnership with the Brookings Institution in Washington D.C just to name a few.

 With a tradition of building mutually beneficial relationships with our African partners, we aim to continue to expand opportunities for SLU students to engage with Africa through coursework, internships and research both on and off-campus.
 The Engaging Africa endowment continues to grow with your support and will provide annual support to help us achieve the following goals.

-Help us reach a goal of more than a million dollars in endowed support by the Kenya program's 50th anniversary to ensure St. Lawrence remains a national leader in African engagement.
+Alumni support has already helped students participate in life changing opportunities since we launched Engaging Africa.
+Help us reach a goal of more than a million dollars in endowed support by the Kenya program's 50th anniversary in 2024 to ensure St. Lawrence remains a national leader in African engagement.

 Engaging Africa Goals: